michelezamuner/sloth-tools/maponos/README.md

 # Maponos

-Compiles a Sloth AST into Sloth bytecode.
+Compiler from Sloth AST into Sloth bytecode.